Analyzing Differentiable Fuzzy Logic Operators: Implication

 This problem is closely related to the Raven paradox \pcite{Hempel1945,Vranas2004,vankrieken2019ravens} from the field of confirmation theory which ponders what evidence can confirm a statement like `ravens are black'.
-It is usually stated as follows: \begin{itemize} \item Premise 1: Observing examples of a statement contributes positive evidence towards that statement. \item Premise 2: Evidence for some statement is also evidence for all logically equivalent statements. \item Conclusion: Observing examples of non-black non-ravens is evidence for `all ravens are black'. \end{itemize} The conclusion follows from the fact that `non-black objects are non-ravens' is logically equivalent to `ravens are black'.
-Although we are considering logical validity instead of confirmation, we note that for \dfl a similar thing happens.
+It is usually stated as follows: \begin{enumerate} \item Premise 1: Observing examples of a statement contributes positive evidence towards that statement. \item Premise 2: Evidence for some statement is also evidence for all logically equivalent statements. \item Conclusion: Observing examples of non-black non-ravens is evidence for `all ravens are black'. \end{enumerate} The conclusion follows since `non-black objects are non-ravens' is logically equivalent to `ravens are black'.
+For \dfl a similar thing happens.
 When we correct the observation of an NBR to a BR, the difference in truth value is equal to when we correct it to NBNR.
 More precisely, representing `ravens are black' as $I(a, b)$, where, for example, $I(1, 1)$ corresponds to BR:

 as $I(0, 0) = I(1, 1) = 1$.
-Furthermore, when one agent observes a thousand BR's and a single NBR, and another agent observes a thousand NBNR's and a single NBR, their truth value for `ravens are black' is equal.
-This seems strange, as the first agent has actually seen many ravens of which only a single exception was not black, while the second only observed many non ravens which were not black, among which a single raven that was not black either.
-Intuitively, the first agent's beliefs seem to be more in line with the background knowledge.
-We will now proceed to analyse a number of implication operators in the light of this discussion.
+When one agent observes a thousand BR's and a single NBR, and another agent observes a thousand NBNR's and a single NBR, their truth value for `ravens are black' is equal.
+The first agent has seen many ravens of which only a single was not black.
+The second only observed non ravens, and a single raven that was not black.
+Intuitively, the first agent's beliefs seem more in line with the background knowledge.
+We will now proceed to analyze a number of implication operators in light of this discussion.